vinceLer/docker-mongoDB/README.md

 pnpm add mongodb
 ```

-Add TypeScript types for the package (useful if TypeScript is used) :
+And add TypeScript types for the package (useful if TypeScript is used) :

 ```bash
 pnpm add -D @types/mongodb